thibaudcolas/draftail.org/docs/UserGuide.md

 ![Editor screenshot with a demo of undo/redo buttons and keyboard shortcuts](/img/user-guide/undo-redo.gif)

 Those shortcuts are extra convenient on touch screens, where it can be hard to move back and forth between text input and the toolbar.
-You can find the [full list of supported shortcuts](#keyboard-shortcuts) below, but bear in mind that they won’t be active unless the editor has the corresponding formatting enabled.
+You can find the [full list of supported shortcuts](KeyboardShortcuts.md) next, but bear in mind that they won’t be active unless the editor has the corresponding formatting enabled.

 ---